-As a result, if the annuity generates $10,000 per year, that amount will remain unchanged for the client’s life.
+As a result, if the annuity generates $10,000 per year, that amount will remain unchanged for the retiree’s life.

-Or to look at it through the eyes of inflation, assuming a 3% inflation rate, after 24 years, the purchasing power of the $10,000 will have been cut in half.
+Or, to look at it through the eyes of inflation, assuming a 3% inflation rate, after 24 years, the purchasing power of $10,000 will have been cut in half.

 Increasing Lifetime Income

 Alternatively, an FIA that features an opportunity for increasing income generally provides for increases based on an underlying index or the CPI’s performance.